 Once you have a shortlist of potential consultants, the interview process is your chance to find the right fit.
 It’s not just about seeing a portfolio of past wins; it’s about understanding their thinking, their process, and how they’ll collaborate with your team.
 The right questions will help you see beyond the sales pitch and find a true partner who can help you achieve sustainable growth.
 Focus on how they approach problems, communicate results, and integrate with your existing workflows.

-Questions About Their Methodology and Tools
+Ask About Their Process and Tools

 A great CRO consultant relies on data, not just gut feelings.
 They should have a structured process for digging into your analytics, understanding user behavior, and running disciplined tests.
 You want to hear them talk about a repeatable framework, not just one-off tactics.
 Make sure their approach is grounded in discovering what your specific customers need.
 A consultant who can’t clearly explain their purpose and process is a major red flag.